cockroachdb/docs/v19.2/change-data-capture.md

 toc: true
 ---

-Change data capture (CDC) provides efficient, distributed, row-level change feeds into Apache Kafka for downstream processing such as reporting, caching, or full-text indexing.
+Change data capture (CDC) provides efficient, distributed, row-level change feeds into a configurable sink for downstream processing such as reporting, caching, or full-text indexing.

 ## What is change data capture?

 While CockroachDB is an excellent system of record, it also needs to coexist with other systems.
 For example, you might want to keep your data mirrored in full-text indexes, analytics engines, or big data pipelines.

+The main feature of CDC is the changefeed, which targets a whitelist of tables, called the "watched rows".
+There are two implementations of changefeeds:

+- [Core changefeeds](#create-a-core-changefeed), which stream row-level changes to the client indefinitely until the underlying connection is closed or the changefeed is canceled.
-The core feature of CDC is the [changefeed](create-changefeed.html).
-Changefeeds target a whitelist of tables, called the "watched rows".
-Every change to a watched row is emitted as a record in a configurable format (JSON or Avro) to a configurable sink ([Kafka](https://kafka.apache.org/)).
+- [Enterprise changefeeds](#configure-a-changefeed-enterprise), where every change to a watched row is emitted as a record in a configurable format (`JSON` or Avro) to a configurable sink ([Kafka](https://kafka.apache.org/)).

 ## Ordering guarantees